-- 30. Any reviewer will want a level of confidence that all appropriate costs are within the pool and inappropriate costs are excluded before addressing the questions of mark up and allocation.
-The level of confidence required will vary depending on the particular circumstances of the case. - 31.
-This section of the guidelines outlines suggested approaches, with differing levels of detail, to verify a cost pool.
-The section then goes on to consider in more detail certain specific aspects involved in verifying a cost pool. - 32.
-The approaches are focused on achieving a balance between an appropriate level of confidence and the necessary level of detail.
-Any one of the approaches described may be taken in isolation or in combination and of course other approaches may be taken that are equally valid in reaching agreement on the make up of a cost pool. - 33.
-A reviewer may opt to take a high level assessment of a cost pool by assessing the integrity of the accounting and auditing systems.
-Such an approach demands a good understanding of the systems on which the MNE relies to verify the integrity of its cost pool.
-Explanations of the audit criteria, the standard in applying those criteria, and the rationale behind levels of mark ups and allocation keys applied will be needed.
-By understanding and accepting the inputs one can have confidence in the cost pool that those systems create without requiring any lower level of detail.
-This approach has clear links with the ongoing MNE dialogue envisaged above. - 34.
-Another reviewer may, in achieving the confidence level they require, opt for some additional selective/random examination of costs.
-This approach is an extension of the first in that an overall comprehension of the procedures in creating the cost pool is still required but some further limited enquiry is deemed appropriate. - 35.
+- overall comprehension of the procedures in creating the cost pool is still required but some further limited enquiry is deemed appropriate. - 35.
 Again a reviewer may gauge it appropriate to have somewhat more detail than suggested in the above two approaches.
 In that case a more detailed description of how the cost pool is operated will be required.
 It would, however, be exceptional, within the context of this paper, to perform a complete audit of the cost pool.
 Nonetheless as well as an overall understanding a request may be made for more detail in some relevant areas. - 36.
-Depending on which of the above approaches may align itself best to the facts and circumstance of the case all or some of the following cost pool information could be called for in as far as not already provided in any narrative: - The company/group audit standard that is applied to the pool: e.g. materiality limits; standard of proof. - An explanation of the cost accounting method used in attributing direct and indirect costs to the pool.
-A description of how costs are dealt with will be needed where multi service provision centres exist. - The basis on which costs identified as shareholder costs were specifically excluded from the pool-shareholder costs.
-It may be that a separate analysis of these costs will be submitted for the sake of completeness. - A description and analysis of the cost pool headings.(e.g. IT, accounting, HR) - The origin of any mark up applied and identification of costs allocated with out mark up.

-- A description and analysis of costs allocated.
-Detail here will particularly be in point where worldwide service costs are attributed to individual associates. - A reconciliation of total pool costs to total allocated costs.
+Depending on which of the above approaches may align itself best to the facts and circumstances of the case all or some of the following cost pool information could be called for in as far as not already provided in any narrative: - o The company/group audit standard that is applied to the pool: e.g. materiality limits; standard of proof. - An explanation of the cost accounting method used in attributing direct and indirect costs to the pool.
+A description of how costs are dealt with will be needed where multi service provision centres exist. - o The basis on which costs identified as shareholder costs were specifically excluded from the pool-shareholder costs.
+It may be that a separate analysis of these costs will be submitted for the sake of completeness. - o A description and analysis of the cost pool headings (e.g. IT, accounting, HR). - o The origin of any mark up applied and identification of costs allocated with out mark up. - o A description and analysis of costs allocated.
+Detail here will particularly be in point where worldwide service costs are attributed to individual associates. - o A reconciliation of total pool costs to total allocated costs to guarantee that costs allocated are not greater than total costs.